 We've said it a hundred times and we'll say it again - training your dog this way takes time, and you have to be consistent.

 Don't just encourage them when you're out.
 Bring the training into the home, and encourage them to walk to heel around the house.

 Obviously, it's important that you're aware that they're behind you, and that you don't trip over and shout at them.
 You don't want to discourage them when they're doing so well!

 Training can be a long process, and it's important that you're both patient and realistic.

 Build them up slowly and regularly, and make sure that you give constant rewards and encouragement.
-Training is a great way of bonding, and your dog will want to impress you, so give them time to flourish.
+Training is a great way of bonding, and your dog will want to impress you.
+Make sure you give them time to flourish.